 - Slowly lower your elbows.

 - Stand with your feet slightly apart for balance.
-Raise your affected arm out to the side as high as you can (see Figure 3).
+Raise your affected arm out to the side as high as you can, limiting your range of movement as instructed by your healthcare team (see Figure 3).

-- Increase the size of the circles until they are as large as you can comfortably make them, limiting your range of motion as instructed by your healthcare team.
+- Increase the size of the circles until they’re as big as you can comfortably make them, limiting your range of motion as instructed by your healthcare team.

 - Form a “W” with your arms out to the side and palms facing forward (see Figure 4).
-Try to bring your hands up so that they are even with your face, limiting your range of motion as instructed by your healthcare team.
+Try to bring your hands up so they’re even with your face.
 If you can’t raise your arms that high, bring them to the highest comfortable position.
+Make sure to limit your range of motion as instructed by your healthcare team.

-- If you feel discomfort in the area near your incision, stop at that position and do the deep breathing exercise.
+- If you feel discomfort, stop at that position and do the deep breathing exercise.
 If the discomfort passes, try to bring your arms back a little further.
-If the discomfort doesn’t pass, do not reach any further.
+If it doesn’t pass, don’t reach any further.

-- Place your hands behind your back and grasp the hand on your affected side with your other hand (see Figure 5).
-If you had surgery on both breasts, use whichever arm moves most easily to help the other.
-Perform this stretch for one arm at a time only; do not perform the stretch with both arms at the same time.
+- Place your hands behind your back.
+Hold the hand on your affected side with your other hand (see Figure 5).
+If you had surgery on both breasts, use the arm that moves most easily to hold the other.

 - Slowly slide your hands up the center of your back as far as possible.
-Hold the highest position for 1 minute.

 - After 1 minute, slowly lower your hands.

 - Slide your hands over your head until you reach the back of your neck.
-When you get to this point, spread your elbows out to the side.
+When you get to this point, spread your elbows out to the sides.
 Hold this position for 1 minute.
-If you are not able to get into this position, reach up and stretch your elbows back as best you can.
-Breathe normally.
-Do not hold your breath as you stretch your body.
+Use your stopwatch or timer to keep track.

 - If you have some tightness across your incision or chest, hold your position and do the deep breathing exercise.
 If the tightness decreases, continue with the movement.
-If the tightness stays the same, hold the position you’re most comfortable in for 1 minute.
+If the tightness stays the same, reach up and stretch your elbows back as best as you can without causing discomfort.
+Hold the position you’re most comfortable in for 1 minute.

-- Slowly come out of the stretch by bringing your elbows back in front of you and sliding your hands over your head.
-Then, slowly lower your arms to your lap.
+- Slowly come out of the stretch by bringing your elbows together and sliding your hands over your head.
+Then, slowly lower your arms.

-You will need 2 pieces of tape for the forward wall crawl exercise.
+You’ll need 2 pieces of tape for the forward wall crawl exercise.